-What Turing showed is that we can encode whether or not a Turing machine M accepts input w (i.e. the halting problem) by a statement in predicate logic.
+Cantor's [1891] diagonal argument (showing that the reals are uncoutable) precedes Turing.
+What Turing showed is that we can encode whether or not a Turing machine $\mathcal M$ accepts input w (i.e. the halting problem) by a statement in predicate logic.
+This is the argument we sketched.